 Logistics isn’t complicated at the lowest level.
 We buy the additional photography, safety and other equipment as needed and use as much cycling and other equipment that we already own as possible.
 We check Maps and weather for current conditions and look at our checklists so we bring everything we need.
-We plan repair, maintenance and additional work to interfere as little as possible with spreading our 60 rides as evenly across 60 or more weeks as possible.
-We upload and work on rewards.
-At this level we offer 2 calendar varieties.
+We plan repair, maintenance and additional work to interfere as little as possible.
+When the shops are busy though, sometimes there is more than a week wait for service.
+We will do our 62 rides as evenly across 62 or more weeks as possible, then upload and work on rewards.
+At this level we offer 2 wallpaper varieties.

 Stretch level remains fairly uncomplicated.
 We do the same, except for producing and uploading twice as much video.
 So, we record for twice as long, or twice a week.
 We’ll definitely move to a power supply set up at this level, but, will probably have already done so for the first level.
 These two plans just add a photography commitment and increased attention to timing to a number of miles that is not physically challenging.
 I say “just”, but I’m not implying that getting good video will be simple or easy.
 At this level, we might vary locations if conditions allow.
 We add one more calendar variety.

-The production level for “multipass” could be as high as 4 videos per week (2 directions X 2 riders with cameras) for 60 weeks that’s 420 videos (twice that if we do 360 degree cameras as well).
-That’s a huge difference.
-Some weeks we may need to revert to one of the simpler scenarios due to unrideable conditions, but producing 100 mile videos anything near that rate is something I could feel pretty good about.
+We could produce as many 4 videos per week (2 directions X 2 riders with cameras) if things go well.
+That’s 248 videos (twice that if we do 360 degree cameras as well).
+Producing videos almost 100 miles long at anything near that rate is something I could feel pretty good about.

 The nice thing about budgeting all of this is that for many of the scenarios, the cost is similar no matter how we do it.
 That makes the unpredictable become very manageable.

-For this section, Fantasy Island is that someone has a pet free Spartan Carousel on Cheha Mountain.
-It has a little detached garage or storage building and a truck.
-They are looking for someone to house sit a day or three per week for a year and a half or so and they don’t mind if we leave some things there while we’re not house sitting.
-They also know where we can park that truck that we’re free to use in a safe spot near the Anniston trailhead (it’s a truck to make transporting the recumbents easier) so it will be ready to take us there when ever we arrive.
+For this section, what’s the point in dreaming small?
+Fantasy Island here is that someone has a pet free Spartan Carousel on Cheaha Mountain.
+It has a little detached garage or storage building and an electric truck.
+The owners are looking for someone to house sit a day or three per week. it’s really flexible, they just want someone around now and then for a year and a half or so.